robson31/robson31.github.io/_projects/scalable_fastapi.md

 ---
 layout: default
-title: Scalable FastAPI Service
+title: FastAPI Template
 excerpt: A clean, scalable FastAPI template for building robust Python backends.
 ---

-# Scalable FastAPI Service
+# FastAPI Template

 A **scalable Python backend template** built with **FastAPI**.
 This project serves as a foundation for developing **robust, production-ready APIs** with a modular structure and clean architecture.